gjorm/WordSeg/README.md

 This uses his unigram model and memoized recursive function design.
 I implemented simple but effective memoization via an unordered_map.

+Included is support for BiGrams, so you can score a vector of grams with the BiGram data, however Segment() still uses unigrams in its scoring method.

 Included is a simple test program (main.cpp) and count_1w.txt which contains the English letter counts distilled from the Google Web Trillion Word Corpus.

+Special Note:
+  >>> You must supply WordSeg with strings entirely in upper case for it to work.